Devvz/docker-pterodactyl/README.md

 - Queue listeners (Start Worker Queue):
 `supervisorctl start pterodactyl-worker:*`
 `systemctl enable supervisor`
-- During Docker Compose, do we need to run the following to symlink the new configuration file into the sites-enabled folder?
+- In the docker-compose.yml, do we need to run the following to symlink the new configuration file into the sites-enabled folder?
 `ln -s /etc/nginx/sites-available/pterodactyl.conf /etc/nginx/sites-enabled/pterodactyl.conf`
 `systemctl restart nginx`